Claiming Refunds wherever eligible is important for Businesses, which also maintains the balance & keep GST fair in all forms.

 If the excess tax is not utilized to release the GST Liability, say because there were no transactions, then the taxpayer must get a refund of the excess taxes paid.

-Stated below are the most common scenarios of excess tax payment where you can claim a refund-
+Stated below are the most common scenarios of excess payment of tax under gst where you can claim a refund-

-- Wrong GST Head- If you pay the tax under the wrong GST heads- CGST, SGST, IGST you can claim a refund of the tax & repay them under the correct GST head, by filing the relevant GST Returns.
+- Wrong GST Head- (Refund of wrongly paid GST) If you pay the tax under the wrong GST heads- CGST, SGST, IGST you can claim a refund of the tax & repay them under the correct GST head, by filing the relevant GST Returns.

 - Erroneous calculation of tax amount- Accountants may calculate incorrect tax amount while filing Form GSTR-3B which may lead to excess tax payment.